 - Preheat the oven to 400 degrees.

-- Brush each of the baguette slices with olive oil and toast under the oven's broiler, or (as in the image above) in a large skillet over medium heat.
-Top each of the toasted baguette slices with a generous spoonful of white bean puree and set out on a plate.
-Top with sliced basil and drizzle with olive oil.
+- Spread the baguette slices out on a sheet pan and drizzle with olive oil.
+Toast under the oven's broiler just until golden.
+Spread the top of each piece of toast with a generous spoonful of white bean spread.
+Top with basil and drizzle with olive oil.
 Serve immediately.

 Nutrition information is automatically calculated, so should only be used as an approximation.